-- 1. The school principal;
+1. The school principal;

-- 2. One teacher of the grade in which the student is being considered for enrollment; and
+2. One teacher of the grade in which the student is being considered for enrollment; and

-- 3. The counselor (grades 7-8 only).]

 The assessment-for-placement team will cause the School-adopted norm-referenced test and/or an end-of-course assessment to be administered and scored.
 The assessment-for-placement team will take into account the following in its recommendation for grade placement: